mlytics/agent-will-smith/README.md

 # Agent Will Smith

-AI-powered product recommendation system using Databricks vector search, LangChain, and FastAPI.
+AI Agent Platform built with Databricks vector search, LangChain, and FastAPI.

 ## 🎯 Overview

-This agent analyzes articles and questions to recommend relevant products (activities and books) using:
+This platform provides a scalable foundation for deploying AI agents that leverage:
-- **Databricks Vector Search** for semantic product search
+- **Databricks Vector Search** for semantic search capabilities
 - **LangChain** for agent orchestration (v1 API, LangGraph-ready)
 - **MLFlow** for prompt versioning and tracing
 - **FastAPI** for HTTP API with observability

+### Current Agents

+**Product Recommendation Agent** - Analyzes articles and questions to recommend relevant products (activities and books) using semantic search and intent analysis.

 ## 📁 Project Structure